Charles & Co.

-Charles & Co. is a global interior design firm, with offices in both New York and Los Angeles, USA.
+Charles & Co. is a global interior design firm, with offices in both New York City and Los Angeles in the United States.
 It was founded in 2016 by Vicky Charles and Julia Corden.
 The firm has been responsible for redesigning commercial and residential spaces.

 Background

 Charles & Co. was founded by Julia Corden and Vicky Charles in 2016.
 Prior to creating Charles & Co., Charles served as Head of Design for Soho House, while Corden worked in film and television.
 Charles left her role at Soho House to start her own interior design firm, having previously worked with designers such as Ilse Crawford and Martin Brudnizki.
 They have global clientele, and it has been reported they have a number of celebrity clients.

 In December 2018, Charles & Co. was listed on Architectural Digests AD100.
 A year later, The Hollywood Reporter listed the company as one of the top interior design firms in Los Angeles.
 They have also been listed in the AD100 list in 2020 and 2021.